Workers Unite! Film Festival 2024

 Senses of Cinema charts the cultural life of late 20th century Australia through the rise, fall and afterlife of the Filmmakers’ Co-operatives, the passionate individuals who moved through them, and the powerfully independent films they made.

-Stories of the Heart of Public Education: Nicole (8m)
+Stories From the Heart of Public Education: Nicole (8m)

 Directed by: Thien Dinh